Appointment of AMC’s dean challenged in PHC

 It stated that all appointments and transfers made after the orders of the ECP after May 31, 2018 were illegal and had no legal standing.

 Dr Salma Kundi is the wife of former Member National Assembly Dr Azhar Jadoon.
-She was appointed after the resignation of Dr Azizun Nisa, who resigned a year before completing her tenure.
+She was appointed after the resignation of Dr Azizun Nisa.

-Dr Salma Kundi was one of the aspirants for the post of dean despite lacking the requisite experience.
-She finally got the slot as acting dean after resignation of Dr Azizun Nisa.

 ABBOTTABAD: The appointment of dean of Ayub Medical College (AMC) was challenged in the Abbottabad Circuit Bench of the Peshawar High Court on Saturday.